-This section is like a journal of ideas covered in each class.
-It consists of a narrative (short story) about the lecture using only words and drawings (NO equations, symbols or other codes are allowed; there is a 10 percent penalty for each that appears).
+Approximate 200 words (for a typical 20 minute lecture).
+This section consists of a narrative (short story) about the lecture using only words and drawings (NO equations, symbols or other codes are allowed; there is a 10 percent penalty for each that appears).
 You write the narrative as if you are explaining the ideas to a random person that you might meet at a bus stop.

 These narratives are intended for you to capture and discuss (mainly journal style) essential physics ideas.
 Equations or other mathematical formulations are NOT ALLOWED!! in these narratives.
-The narrative should be a place where you can write "freely" about the relationships of nature (known as the fundamental laws of physics or the fundamental laws of nature).
+The narrative should be a place where you can write "freely" about the relationships of nature (known as the laws of physics).

-b) MEX == My EXample Section:
+b) MEX == My Example Section: